Application

 Process

 Step 1: Review the Embedded Scholars website and eligibility requirements.
-Contact program directors Zachary Elkins and Ashley Moran (copy both) if you have any questions about your eligibility or the program more broadly.
+Contact program directors Zachary Elkins and Ashley Moran with any questions about the program.

-Step 2: Email the following materials in a single pdf file to Cat McGovern and Ashley Moran (copy both): (a) a one-page statement of interest explaining your qualifications and your plan for internship preparation and (b) a resume.
+Step 2: Email the following materials in a single pdf file to Cat McGovern, Zachary Elkins, and Ashley Moran (copy all): a resume and a one-page statement of interest explaining your qualifications and plan for internship preparation.
 Students are encouraged to submit their statement of interest to the University Writing Center for feedback before submitting their application.

-Step 3: Have two recommenders submit their letters of recommendation directly to Cat McGovern.
-One of the recommendation letters must be from a UT faculty member or teaching assistant.
-For students applying to the internships in Latin America, one of these recommendation letters must be from an instructor (preferably) or other individual describing the applicant’s proficiency in Spanish.
+Step 3: Applicants are required to submit two letters of recommendation: (a) one professional letter of recommendation and (b) one academic letter of recommendation (this can be from anyone who has taught you at the university level, including faculty and teaching assistants).
+For students applying to the internships in Latin America, one of these recommendation letters must describe the applicant’s proficiency in Spanish.

 Step 4: Applicants who meet the eligibility requirements will be invited to an interview.